When a Government Entity or Employee is Liable for a Car Accident

 Mistakes and negligence on highways and roads can lead to unsafe driving conditions for motorists in British Columbia.
-Sometimes it is a government, municipality or employee that is liable for personal injury damages from an auto accident.
+Sometimes it is a government, municipality or employee that is liable for a car accident and the resulting personal injury damages.
 If you have been in a motor vehicle accident and have an injury claim, you should be aware that there are special rules and laws applicable to accident injury claims when a government is involved.

 What Types of Auto Accidents Can Governments Be Liable For?

 There are many situations where a government entity or employee could be liable for a car accident, wholly or in part.
 One way in which a government may be responsible is by allowing a hazardous highway or road condition to exist, such as a roadside hazard, including a pothole, erosion, malfunctioning traffic light, or poorly maintained conditions (such as snow and ice, a missing guardrail, or pavement edge drop).

 Other hazardous conditions that could result in a lawsuit include a line-of-sight obstruction, an unreasonably dangerous rail-highway grade crossing, or lack of proper signage (e.g., in a construction zone).
 Different levels of government may be responsible for various tasks.
 For example, filling potholes is a provincial matter, while snowplowing is left in the hands of the municipal government.
 If you live in Vancouver, your personal injury lawyer can advise on what agency may be responsible for your accident.